-Mary Beth is an Associate in Kearns & West's San Francisco office.
+Mary Beth is a Senior Associate in Kearns & West's San Francisco office.
 She has been active in the energy, water, and climate change practices since joining the team in 2017.
 She holds a bachelor’s degree in geoarchaeology from Hamilton College and a PhD in Earth sciences from the University of Cambridge, where she studied human-climate-environment interactions.
 She's excited to translate her scientific background into tackling present day challenges.

 Project Coordinator, Finance

 Patricia Garcia is a Project Coordinator who joined Kearns & West in March 2015.
 She has experience in meeting logistics planning and support, stakeholder outreach, project management, supporting complex invoicing processes, and supporting the account and business system migration.
 Her interests include stakeholder engagement, environmental justice, system integrations, system processes and efficiencies.

 Ross Green is an Associate at Kearns & West, working in the public safety, telecommunications, and technology sectors.
 He has worked on campaign and corporate communications to help clients improve their reputation among stakeholders.
 Ross brings experience in polling and analysis, message development, and project management.
 Ross is a graduate of the Coro Fellows Program in Public Affairs – Los Angeles.
 His interests include stakeholder engagement in projects involving sustainability, infrastructure, and emerging technology.